framework-one/framework-one.github.io/source/documentation/3.5/cfml-and-clojure.markdown

 as some compile-to-JS languages like Elm and PureScript.
 The reason behind this resurgence is that immutable data structures and pure functions offer the ability to write concurrent code a lot more easily and lot more safely than the mainstream OOP approach.
-And we need concurrency in order to take advantage of multi-core machines, now that we're no longer seeing continued speed increases in individual cores like we have for the last several decades.
+And we need concurrency in order to take advantage of multi-core machines, now that we're no longer seeing continued speed increases in individual cores like we had for the previous several decades.

 While it may seem obvious that functional programming leans heavily on functions as building blocks, the real core values of functional programming are avoiding mutable data and avoiding side effects in functions.
 The more that you can push side effects